 Cartilage is the soft cushioning between bones that meet in a joint.
 If an injury damages the tissue, you may feel pain as the bones rub against each other.
-Cartilage can’t heal on its own, but a surgeon may be able to repair it if you don’t have osteoarthritis, also known as degenerative joint disease.
+Cartilage can’t heal on its own, but an orthopedic surgeon may be able to repair it if you don’t have osteoarthritis, also known as degenerative joint disease.
 We’ll recommend the best procedure for you:

 - Matrix-induced autologous chondrocyte implantation (MACI) – Grows new cartilage using your own cells and then places the healthy tissue in your damaged joint